Do you provide health insurance?

 Does it make sense to use Pilot when I already set up my own foreign entity?

 That’s not a use case we support.
-We can help you though, if you end up hiring people outside of the countries you have entities in.
-We support over 130+ countries without you having to set up a separate subsidiary in each.
+We can help you though, if you end up hiring people outside of the countries in which you have entities.
+We support over 160 countries without your having to set up a separate subsidiary in each.